Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Experiments

-With our experiments, we mainly compare against SPECTER \cite{Cohan2020} on the \dataset benchmark.
-However, we found 40.5\% of \dataset's papers leaking into SPECTER's training data (\cref{ssec:leakage}).
-To be transparent about this leakage, we conduct experiments with two training datasets: (1) a replication of SPECTER's training data and (2) a random subset of S2ORC.
+The experiments mainly compare \sys against SPECTER on the \dataset benchmark.
+However, we found 40.5\% of \dataset's papers leaking into SPECTER's training data (the leakage affects only the unsupervised paper data but not the gold labels -- see Appendix~\ref{ssec:leakage}).
+To be transparent about this leakage, we train \sys on two datasets:

-With (1), we replicate the training data from SPECTER as closely as possible including its leakage.
-Unfortunately SPECTER's data does not provide a mapping to S2ORC which is the basis for our citation embedding model.
-Citation embeddings based on SPECTER's data are not feasible since citation data is not provided.
-We successfully map 96.2\% of SPECTER's query papers and 83.3\% of the corpus from which positives and negatives are sampled.
-To account for the missing papers, we randomly sample papers from S2ORC such that the absolute number of papers is identical with SPECTER.
-When we sample from S2ORC we exclude the papers from \dataset to not add any additional leakage.
+\paragraph{SPECTER replication (w/ leakage):} We replicate SPECTER's training data including its leakage.
+Unfortunately, SPECTER provides neither citation data nor a mapping to S2ORC, which our citation embeddings are based on.
+We successfully map 96.2\% of SPECTER's query papers and 83.3\% of the corpus from which positives and negatives are sampled to S2ORC.
+To account for the missing papers, we randomly sample papers from S2ORC (without the \dataset papers) such that the absolute number of papers is identical with SPECTER.

-With (2), we select a random subset from S2ORC that does not contain any of the mapped \dataset papers.
-This avoids SPECTER's leakage but also makes the scores reported in \citet{Cohan2020} less comparable.
+\paragraph{S2ORC subset (w/o leakage):} We select a random subset from S2ORC that does not contain any of the mapped \dataset papers.
+This avoids SPECTER's leakage, but also makes the scores reported in \citet{Cohan2020} less comparable.
 We successfully map 98.6\% of the \dataset papers to S2ORC.
 Thus, only the remaining 1.4\% of the \dataset papers could leak into this training set.

 The details of the dataset creation are described in Appendix~\ref{s2orc-mapping} and \ref{ssec:dataset-creation}.
-Both training sets yield 684K triples (same count as SPECTER).
-Also, the ratio of training triples per query remains the same (\cref{sssec:sampling-strategies}).
+Both training sets yield 684K triplets (same count as SPECTER).
+Also, the ratio of training triplets per query remains the same (\cref{sssec:sampling-strategies}).
 Our citation embedding model is trained on the S2ORC citation graph.
-In (1), we include all SPECTER papers even if they are part of \dataset, the remaining \dataset papers are excluded (52.5 nodes and 463M edges).
-In (2), all mapped \dataset papers are excluded (52.4M nodes and 447M edges) such that we avoid leakage also for the citation embedding model.
+In \textit{w/ leakage}, we include all SPECTER papers even if they are part of \dataset, the remaining \dataset papers are excluded (52.5 nodes and 463M edges).
+In \textit{w/o leakage}, all mapped \dataset papers are excluded (52.4M nodes and 447M edges) such that we avoid leakage also for the citation embedding model.